 I-Nam Jiemvitayanukoon hails from Thailand.
 He has trained in ballet, modern, and contemporary dance and is a graduate of the Professional Study Program of the Limón Institute.
 Nam also dances with Dance Visions NY and Maya Kite and Dancers.
 He is an Aerial Yoga instructor and a GYROKINESIS® Teacher.
 I-Nam joined Sokolow Theatre/Dance Ensemble in 2016.

 Erika Langmeyer is from Seattle, Washington, and graduated cum laude with a BFA in Dance from the Honors College at George Mason University.
 Since moving to NYC, she has danced with Buglisi Dance Theatre, Rae Ballard’s Thoughts in Motion Dance Company, The Moving Beauty Series, Kinetic Architecture, and Naganuma Dance.
-Ms. Langmeyer currently dances with TAKE Dance and is embarking on her production career, presenting “Anamnesis” at West End Theatre in May.
-She is a performer and the assistant rehearsal director with Shadow Box Theatre, and a founding member of Suzzanne Ponomarenko Dance, with whom she traveled to Guatemala this year to teach at-risk youths through the “A Chance to Dance” program.
+Ms. Langmeyer currently dances with TAKE Dance and has embarked on a production career, presenting “Anamnesis” at West End Theatre in 2018.
+She is a performer and the assistant rehearsal director with Shadow Box Theatre, and a founding member of Suzzanne Ponomarenko Dance, with whom she traveled to Guatemala to teach at-risk youths through the “A Chance to Dance” program.
 Erika joined Sokolow Theatre/Dance Ensemble in 2017.

 Brad Orego originally hails from Buffalo, NY.
 He comes from a diverse background in sport, martial art, and dance.
 Brad’s formal dance training began at the University of Rochester.
 After earning the University’s first Minor in Dance, along with degrees in Computer Science and Psychology, in 2011, he moved to Madison, WI, where he has worked with Kanopy Dance Company since 2013.
 Brad moved to NYC and joined Sokolow Theater/Dance Ensemble in fall 2017.